macdeath-AA/MPOT-Motion-Priors-and-VAEs/README.md

 python examples/mpot_sdf.py
 ```

-We also added a demo with vectorized Panda planning with dense obstacle environments (SDF):
+There is also a demo with vectorized Panda planning with dense obstacle environments (SDF):

 ```azure
 python examples/mpot_panda.py